Venus: Active and planned missions

 As of 2025 there are no active probes at Venus, with Parker Solar Probe scheduled to return repeatedly to Venus until 2030.

 Several probes are under development as well as multiple proposed missions still in their early conceptual stages.
 The next Venus mission scheduled is the Venus Life Finder, expected to launch not earlier than summer 2026.

 Indian ISRO is working on Venus Orbiter Mission, aiming to launch it in 2028.
 UAE mission to asteroids, MBR Explorer, will perform a flyby of the planet.
-NASA approved two missions to the planet, VERITAS and DAVINCI, planned to be launched not earlier then 2031.
+NASA approved two missions to the planet, VERITAS and DAVINCI, planned to be launched not earlier than 2031.
 ESA plans to launch EnVision also in 2031.

+A project by the MIT with the rocket company Rocket Lab aims to be the first private interplanetary space craft with a proposal to look for organics by entering the atmosphere of Venus with a probe named Venus Life Finder.

 Objectives

 Venus has been identified for future research as an important case for understanding: